petros-d/docs/docs/deferrable-operators.md

 ### ExternalTaskSensor

-This is a drop-in replacement for Airflow's `[ExternalTaskSensor](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/external_task/index.html#module-airflow.sensors.external_task)`, deferring itself while it waits for the given Task or DAG to complete.
+This is a drop-in replacement for Airflow's `[ExternalTaskSensor]`(https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/external_task/index.html#module-airflow.sensors.external_task).
+It defers itself while waiting for a given Task or DAG to complete.

 > **Note:** There is a difference between the deferrable ExternalTaskSensor and the non-deferrable ExternalTaskSensor: If there are multiple matching Tasks or DAGs and any of them have failed, the deferrable sensor also fails, whereas the non-deferrable sensor freezes indefinitely.